Raising Minimum Donations for Giving Societies

 The results one year after the transition showed that Gettysburg’s work paid off.
 The retention rate of donors in the Cupola Society who were previously giving below $2,500 was nearly 80 percent and giving from this group increased by 70 percent.
 When asked about the most frequent comment donors made once the minimum was raised, they said it was, “It’s about time!”–which simply reinforces Gettysburg’s decision to “level up” for the good of the institution and its students.

 Want to learn more?
-CLICK HERE for AGN’s Webinar on Upgrading Donors to Higher Giving Levels.
+CLICK HERE for AGN’s Webinar on Revamping Your Gift Clubs.